Annual Education Report

 - All students will improve their ability to infer in reading.

-- All students will improve their ability in the area of Physical Science.
+- All students will improve their ability to solve problems in the number system and operation strand.

-- All students will demonstrate responsible behavior in the school environment.
+- All students will demonstrate responsible behavior to improve the learning environment.

 A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL

-There are no specialized schools at the junior high level.
+There are no specialized schools at the elementary level.